-Student opportunities to present their work, interact with international experts from academia and industry, and form a professional network will include:
+Opportunities for students to present their work, interact with international experts from academia and industry, and form a professional network include:

-● A biennial international summer school, in collaboration with the Guest Professor Program
+- a biennial international summer school, in collaboration with the Guest researcher programme

-In the same vein, the postdocs recruited to the program will have the opportunity to follow the relevant graduate school courses and be encouraged to participate in the summer schools and winter conferences.
-In addition, we will ensure that each post-doc has a least one dedicated mentor, in addition to the main supervisor.
+In the same vein, the postdocs recruited to WACQT have the opportunity to follow the relevant graduate school courses and are encouraged to participate in the summer schools and winter conferences.

 To learn more about the Swedish Graduate School in Quantum Technologies, please contact